knpuniversity/symfony4/sfcasts/uploads/file-streaming.md

 to call the file... just... "download" - because that's the last part of the URL.
 Now it will use `$reference->getOriginalFilename()`.

+***TIP
+If your original filename is not in ASCII characters, add a 3rd argument to `HeaderUtils::makeDisposition` to provide a "fallback" filename.
+***

 [[[ code('98cbd1bccb') ]]]

 Before we set this header, I just want you to see what it looks like.
 So,